Stuwert/playthistonight/src/posts/the-best-sudoku.md

 title: The Best Sudoku
 author: Stuart Urback
 date: 2021-01-17T20:18:16.867Z
-summary: Comparing and contrasting my exploration of sudoku by playing Chess Sudoku by the Cracking the Cryptic team and Good Sudoku by Zach Gage and Jack Schlesinger.
+excerpt: Comparing and contrasting my exploration of sudoku by playing Chess Sudoku by the Cracking the Cryptic team and Good Sudoku by Zach Gage and Jack Schlesinger.
 platforms: